jmdavis/bemgr/usage.md

 `bemgr activate <beName>`

-This sets the given boot environment as the one to boot the next time that the computer is rebooted.
+This sets the given boot environment as the default boot environment, so it will be the active boot environment the next time that the computer is rebooted.

 In more detail: